hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 * `DECIMAL` must be sent as string with casting and `DECIMAL` results are also strings.

-* To send date and time related wrapper classes, you must use casting, because they are sent as strings internally.
-  This might change in the future so that you can omit casting.
+* To send date and time related types, use strings.
+This might change in the future.

-* See [SQL data types code sample](code_samples/sql-data-types.js) for example usage of all data types.
+* See [SQL data types code samples](code_samples/sql-data-types.js) for example usage of all data types.

 ### 8.7.4.
 SELECT